droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 > ***Relationships.*** Cyrus is the former patriarch of the Belview family and the butler of Castle Ravenloft.

 > [!abstract]+ **Talking to Cyrus**
 > If the players ask Cyrus about his life at Castle Ravenloft or the Abbot’s “perfection" and mention Clovin, Otto, and Zygfrek Belview’s curiosity, Cyrus is initially reluctant to interrupt his cooking efforts to reply to them.
-If the players continue to press him for a response, however, and succeed on a DC 5 Charisma (Persuasion) check, Cyrus pauses, sighs, and shakes his head before replying, “They’re good kids.
+If the players continue to press him for a response, however, and succeed on a DC 13 Diplomacy check, Cyrus pauses, sighs, and shakes his head before replying, “They’re good kids.
 Tell them I’m well and thriving."
 >
 > If asked, Cyrus can share the following information:
 >